 1. Minor studies offered by the Faculty of Education

 You can find information on the minor studies offered by the faculty at Peppi.
 Please note that some of these minors are so called open minors, which means you can sign up for courses in Weboodi or Tuudo, and some of them you have to apply for during the Spring application round for minor studies.
 Please follow our communication and remember to apply in the Spring application round!
 The application and selection criteria as well as the list of minor studies offered will be updated yearly.

-Please note that the courses in Education in Transition, Learning, Education and Technology as well as Education for Intercultural Competences are in English, while the other subjects are mainly in Finnish.
+Please note that the courses in Education in Transition, Digital Technologies in Teaching and Learning as well as Education for Intercultural Competences are in English, while the other subjects are mainly in Finnish.